fadado/JBOL/bin/README.md

 ## jval

-Validates an instance focument against a JSON schema.
+Validates an instance document against a JSON schema.